Mental Health for Social Workers: Five Self-Care Strategies to Prevent Social Worker Burnout

 A 2021 study of social work burnout surveyed 273 practitioners about their emotional states.
 Researchers found the following percentages of respondents for each consequence of stress:

 Secondary trauma and compassion fatigue aren’t left at the office at the end of each day.
 The mental health impacts for social workers extend beyond the workplace to their personal lives.
-An effective self-care routine built on the following five tips takes a proactive approach to the burnout threat.
+Consider these five self-care strategies for social workers to take a proactive approach to the burnout threat.

 1. Establish Boundaries with Clients and Colleagues